 - Learn easily by observing something

 One of the first things that children do while learning a language is babbling.
 Those kids with autism usually have delayed babbling, difficulty in speaking and learning gestures.
 However, some children may babble during the first few months of life and later develop autism.
 Others may have significant language delays and don’t begin to speak until much later.

 Children with autism respond to other’s expressions; gaze at faces, listen to voices, grasp others’ fingers or just smile.
-Autistics may have trouble with give-and-take of everyday human interactions.
-Those with autism syndrome exhibit symptoms such as failure to respond to their names, reduced interest in people and delayed babbling even after they turn 1 year old.
+Autistics may have trouble with the give-and-take of everyday human interactions.
+Those with autism syndrome exhibit symptoms such as failure to respond to their names reduced interest in people and delayed babbling even after they turn one year old.
 By toddlerhood, they find it extremely difficult to play social games and imitate actions of others.
 So, they prefer to play alone.

-Autism is usually a life-long condition, but there are several things that can help children and adults in improving the symptoms.
+Autism is usually a life-long condition, but several things can help children and adults in improving the symptoms.
 Medical interventions and therapies can help increase a patient’s ability to overcome challenges.
 If you notice that your child has these symptoms, begin medical intervention as soon as possible.